tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

 - get the peer number using serder's PK.
-- get the group connection using peer number.
+- get the conference connection using peer number.
-- unpack packet using group connection's shared key.
+- unpack packet using conference connection's shared key.
 - if `packet kind` is not GP_HS_RESPONSE_ACK and is not GP_INVITE_REQUEST and is not in state of handshaked then
     - return error.
 - get sender pk hash from `data`.
-- if sender pk hash is not same as group connection's one then
+- if sender pk hash is not same as conference connection's one then
     - return error.
-- if `packet kind` is invite related packet type and `message id` of this packet is 3 and group connection's message id is 1 then
+- if `packet kind` is invite related packet type and `message id` of this packet is 3 and conference connection's message id is 1 then
     - return error because probably we missed handshake packet.
 - if message id is lower than current one then
     - it is duplicated message, so we responds with ack.